aleen42/PersonalWiki/projectManagement/introduction/introduction.md

 > answer: <strong>*PMI.*</strong>

 - Which of the following refers to a set of principles that guides decision making based on personal values of what is considered right and wrong?
-    - PMS
+    - Ethics
-    - PMI
+    - Civics
-    - PMC
+    - Laws
-    - PMP
+    - Politics

 > answer: <strong>*PMI.*</strong>